ericgolftourney/StoreLocatorPlus/readme.txt

 == Changelog ==

+= 3.1 (July 11th, 2012) =

+* Allows the use of the location sensor via pro pack
+* Javascript made more compatible with Internet Explorer

 = 3.0.92 (July 2nd, 2012) =

 * Added a comma even if there isn't a state in the address